 Drought conditions are existing throughout the country.
 Stormwater retention, for use in irrigation and drinking water, can help utilize water without loss to seepage.
 A similar application, stormwater detention, involves the establishment of a dry pond, as a means of controlling flooding.

 Geomembrane use in ponds

 For commercial, industrial or residential applications, pond liners are durable, and puncture resistant.
 BTL Liners can create the largest single panels possible to minimize seams.
-Our RPE and RPP liners are fish and plant safe, and LEED certified.
+Our RPE and RPP liners are fish and plant safe.
 Some common pond applications include:

 - Algae ponds

 - Retention ponds